p4ali/Notes/ruby/sinatra.md

 ## Sinatra
 Sinatra is a *domain-specific language* for building websites, web services, and web applications in Ruby.
 It emphasizes a minimalistic approach to development, offering only what is essential to handle HTTP reequests and deliver responses to clients.
 Sinatra rides on Rack.

+Sinatra is essentially a lightweight layer separating you as a developer from a piece of Ruby middleware called Rack.
+Rack wraps HTTP requests to help standardize communication between Ruby web application and web servers.
+Sinatra abstracts Rack, allowing you to focus solely on responding to HTTP requests without worrying about the underlying plumbing.
 * Built for speed
 * Minimalism
 * Low memory usage